cheblin/PrimitiveCollections/README.md

 [Koloboke](https://github.com/leventov/Koloboke)

-Added new features like unsigned and nullable primitive values that will be needed in the upcoming AdHoc protocol parser code generator.
+Added new features, unsigned and nullable primitive types, will be needed in the upcoming AdHoc protocol parser code generator.

 First, I was interested in performance and memory efficiency.
 I have not to tried to achieve any compatibility with the existing Java collections API.
 In the primitive's realm, it is impossible.
 I use a new iterator's protocol that does not generate any garbage in the heap.
 For communication between caller and responder and for holding iterator state, the tag is used.
 The tag is allocated in the stack and has int or long the primitive type.